TheCakeIsNaOH/chocolatey-packages/balcon/tools/readme.eng.txt

 -f <file_name>
    Sets the name of the input text file.
 The command line may contain few options [-f].

+-fl <file_name>
+   Sets the name of the text file with the list of input files (one file name per line).
+The command line may contain few options [-fl].

 -w <file_name>
    Sets the name of the output file in WAV format.
 If the option is specified, an audio file will be created.
 Otherwise, text will be read aloud.